Consolers of the Lonely

 Consolers of the Lonely is the second studio album by American rock band the Raconteurs.
 It was released on March 25, 2008, on Warner Bros.
 Records in most parts of the world, and a day earlier on XL Recordings in the UK.

-The band did no promotion before the album's release, and its existence was only confirmed a week before.
+The band did not do any promotion before the album's release, and its existence was only confirmed a week before.
 Even so, the record was accidentally leaked by iTunes, and some fans managed to purchase the album early.
 It is available on CD, vinyl, and MP3.
 A video for the first single from the album, "Salute Your Solution" was released on the same day.
 The album earned a nomination for Best Rock Album at the 51st Grammy Awards.

 Background

 The band premiered "Five on the Five" during their last tour.

 The title of the record comes from the inscription in the side of a Washington, D.C. post office written by Charles William Eliot, which reads in full:

 Messenger of sympathy and love, servant of parted friends, consoler of the lonely, bond of the scattered family, enlarger of the common life.